mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Practicing JavaScript event listener and begin to build personal website.

 **Thoughts** Not gonna lie, I can't tell the difference between eventListener and functions.
-To me, it seems like they do the same thing, and the differencesis the ways of typing the code.
+To me, it seems like they do the same thing, and the differences is the ways of typing the code.
 I need to explore it more.

 ### Day 10: June 20, 2019